Exiles to Glory: Plot summary

 An intelligent young misfit, Kevin Senecal, leaves Earth to escape various troubles, including a teen gang vendetta which the authorities will not act to stop, and bureaucratic interference in his studies for an engineering degree, in a culture where environmentalists and zero-growth advocates hold sway.

 He enlists with the Hansen Corporation, a huge conglomerate which has re-located to the Moon, and is now involved in asteroid mining.
 He is to go to the asteroid Ceres.
 The journey involves laser launch from Earth to orbit, and a long voyage on a ship using the NERVA nuclear rocket technology.
 During the journey, all the passengers have to be involved in maintaining the shipboard environment, which includes algae to generate oxygen from photosynthesis.

 Kevin falls in love with a mystery woman called Ellen MacMillan.
 Between them they deal with the consequences of sabotage of the ship by persons unknown, and find a way to effect the rendezvous at Ceres after the ship's computer is sabotaged.
 They use the expertise of Jacob Norsedal, a prototypical computer hacker who is also a top-notch mathematician and physicist.

 At Ceres Ellen reveals herself to be an agent for Hansen investigating the mining work, which is plagued with irregularities.
 In particular, a new element called Arthurium is being mined on Ceres.
 This is a stable transuranic element of the kind predicted during the 1970s based on the theory of an Island of stability for elements of atomic number 114, 120 and 126.
 Being super-heavy, these elements sink into the cores of planets and are not accessible, but may be found in asteroids.

 In the story, the arthurium is a possible catalyst for hydrogen fusion and is vital to both the economy of Earth and the future of spaceflight.
 Rival corporations and mineral interests on Earth want to steal the arthurium or stop its production.
 Anti-technology politicians would like to shut down all space industry and dedicate the money to the Welfare State.

 Ellen is actually Glenda Hansen-Mackenzie, daughter of Aeneas Mackenzie and Laurie Jo Hansen, owner of the Hansen Corporation.
 She can foil the plots if she can access the Ceres computer system.
 However, she, Kevin and Jacob are marooned on one of Ceres' small satellites by the enemy agents.
 They improvise a steam-jet rocket which lets them land back on Ceres and bring an end to the intrigue.

-Uses of the name Glenda

-The name "Glenda" appears in three places in the CoDominium series.
-Apart from this character (in both this novel and High Justice), it appears in The Prince as the name of the rebel military leader (and consort of Colonel John Christian Falkenberg III) on New Washington.
-It is also the given name of the daughter of Rod and Sally Blaine in The Gripping Hand.